socializer/socializer/README.md

 on what really matters.

 It is designed based on the wikipedia definition of [social networks](http://en.wikipedia.org/wiki/Social_network) and the excellent spec from [activitystrea.ms](http://www.activitystrea.ms).
-Yes, it may looks like a Google+ clone, but Google did a great job implenting the social network definition.
+Yes, it may look like a Google+ clone, but Google did a great job implenting the social network definition.
 And yes, it does a lot less than Google+, but we don't have 400 developers on the project.